Governance of the EU-UK Trade and Cooperation Agreement

 The EU-UK Trade and Cooperation Agreement (TCA) contains a framework to govern and enforce all aspects of the agreement, including to ensure a ‘level playing field’ for fair and open competition.

 The TCA established a Partnership Council, made up of EU and UK representatives.
-It is co-chaired by European Commission Vice-President Maroš Šefčovič and UK Foreign Minister Lord Cameron.
+It is co-chaired by European Commission Vice-President Maroš Šefčovič and the UK’s Minister for European Union Relations Nick Thomas-Symonds.

 The Council should meet at least once a year and oversees the implementation and application of the TCA.
 It can meet in different configurations depending on the topic for discussion.
 It has the power to adopt decisions, make amendments to the TCA, and establish other specialised committees.
 The adoption of decisions and recommendations should be by mutual consent, and decisions of the Council are binding.
 Disputes or issues relating to the implementation of the TCA can be referred to the Partnership Council or Specialised Committees.
 If disputes between the EU and UK cannot be resolved through consultation, an independent arbitration tribunal can be established to decide the matter (this applies to most areas of the agreement).